 - Volunteering jobs are interwoven in Belgian society, as well in big organizations like the Red Cross, WWF, as small local associations like the local youth association, the local hospital, the local museum, etc. You can contact them directly or you can search on the internet to find an interesting volunteering opportunity:

 - To protect you as a volunteer, there is a legal framework of volunteering.
-You can verify your rights and obligations as a volunteer in the law of 3 July 2005.
+More information about your rights and obligations as a volunteer can be found here (Dutch only).

 Suppliers, channels and tools